-Governors and proprietors' are responsible when hiring of or renting out of school and facilities to other organisations, including ensuring appropriate safeguarding arrangements are in place (including inspecting these as needed.
+Governors and proprietors' are responsible when hiring of or renting out of school and facilities to other organisations, including ensuring appropriate safeguarding arrangements are in place (including inspecting these as needed).
+Any organisation hiring or letting the school premises or facilities, involved working with children and/or young people must submit to the school a signed copy of their current Safeguarding and Child Protection Policy.
+The hirer is responsible for following the statutory safeguarding processes during services that they provide.